contentful-labs/super-chemex-bot/README.md

 Super Chemex Bot
 ================

 Our friendly bot-overlord notifying people when there is freshly brewed coffee in the kitchen.
+You can read the story of how this bot came be on [our blog](https://www.contentful.com/blog/2017/09/27/super-chemex-bot/).

 Super Chemex Bot is a Slack app that posts a message in channel when an AWS IoT button is pressed.